Azure/azure-mobile-apps/docs/quickstarts/cordova/index.md

 {!quickstarts/includes/quickstart-deploy-backend.md!}

 ## Configure the Apache Cordova quickstart project

+Run `npm install` to install all the dependencies for this project.

 Open the `www/js/index.js` file in a text editor.
 Edit the definition of `BackendUrl` to show your backend URL.
 For example, if your backend URL was `https://zumo-abcd1234.azurewebsites.net`, then the Backend URL would look like this: